Bus Topology in Networking: Simple Yet Foundational

 Temporary Networks at Events (when cost and setup time are primary concerns).

-Comparison with Other Topologies
+Comparison of Bus Topology with Other Topologies

 Topology | Cost | Ease of Setup | Reliability | Scalability |